The New Mobility Services community

 - Increase economic opportunities by improving connectivity in cities, and creating new NMS businesses.

-The partnership takes on a ‘learning by doing’ approach of research, testing and piloting to demonstrate and deploy NMS.
-Stakeholders from governments, research, industry and civil society are brought together in real partnership, whereby all partners give and take to develop real life test environments, in which user involvement and user-centric design are key.
-The NMS partnership also explores best practices to collect, use and share data needed for NMS deployment.
+The community takes on a ‘learning by doing’ approach of research, testing and piloting to demonstrate and deploy NMS.
+Stakeholders from governments, research, industry and civil society are brought together in real community, whereby all partners give and take to develop real life test environments, in which user involvement and user-centric design are key.
+The NMS community also explores best practices to collect, use and share data needed for NMS deployment.

 New cooperation and governance models that support deployment of NMS will be investigated and advanced.
 This means, for example, ensuring that legislation enables local governments to experiment with new technologies.
 The NMS partnership will bring together NMS supply and demand actors and will enlarge the demand side.